Summertime and the living is easy, right? Or it would be if you could get the kiddies to willingly and happily help around the house.

 The subject of giving allowance is a hot, debatable topic that I won’t get into right now.
 That’s for each family to decide.
 Whatever your system, be consistent and deliver the reward once it’s earned.
 If you don’t your children will think “If you don’t hold up your end of the bargain, why should we?”
 Don’t be that parent.

 Children don’t need monetary reward, especially if funds are tight.
 Reward with points that accumulate toward a goal.
 A reward can be a fun activity, time with friends, or my favorite: screen time!
-Access to TV or video games can be a tremendous motivator for kids of all ages.
+Access to TV, devices or video games can be a tremendous motivator for kids of all ages.

 Likewise, there needs to be consequence for not keeping their responsibilities.
 If they don’t do the work, don’t give them the reward, no matter what.
 (No matter how badly you want to go to the movies or have ice cream.)
 The bottom line is – reward comes from work.